Athlete Development Program

 - Quality coaching by qualified and experienced coaches at a high level in their chosen sport

-- Encourage student to take responsibility for their academic education
+- Encourage students to take responsibility for their academic education.

 Sessions are run using school facilities and Aranda Oval.
 This means that students only miss the class of their scheduled session and do not have to allow travel time to and from their sessions.
 This is unique to this program and means minimal disruption to students' academic timetables.